viaart/DisplayedAppSwitcher/README.md

 * Periodically check for new versions, as Auto Updating is not yet implemented.

+* (Optional) Make the tray icon always visible for easy access: Search for "Select which icons appear on the taskbar" setting and toggle the switch.

 > To build from source, clone the repository and open `*.csproj` in  "Visual Studio 2022" for open source licenses.

 ## Usage